 VAULT Film Festival is the people’s festival.
 For six weeks, join this carnival of experience, filled with entertainment and unexpected adventure.
 From hard-hitting drama to outrageous comedy, from dance to late-night parties, VAULT takes in the bravest and best of the next generation of creators.
 VAULT is built around a triangle of interests: the audience, the artists, and the staff who make it happen.
 It’s designed to be a rewarding experience for all three, exploiting no one.
 Come and see what the people have made: there’s a conversation every single night about where we go from here.

-Manchester Film Festival is a truly independent film festival, committed and dedicated to showcase the works of both new and established international and domestic filmmakers from the world of independent cinema.
+Manchester Film Festival is a truly independent film festival, committed and dedicated to showcasing the works of both new and established international and domestic filmmakers from the world of independent cinema.
 The organisation is proud of its honest and transparent roots and will continue with the original ethos of selecting films purely from open submissions.

 Lund International Architecture Film Festival which takes place in the autumn each year provides a platform for exploring contemporary and historical interconnections between architecture and film, screening a wide range of fictional and documentary films and bringing together seminars/debates, exhibitions, workshops, lectures and other activities.
 Altogether these will form the framework for discussions about architecture in fiction films as well as visions of a good and liveable built environment for the future.
 Special guests – architects, filmmakers, journalists and artists from Sweden and abroad are invited to participate in seminars on architecture in films and themes highlighted in the documentary films.

 EFF is an international film festival for unconventional independent film, organised at several vibrant locations in Eindhoven (NL).
-The 8th edition will take place from the 28th of November to the 2nd of December in the center of Eindhoven; an innovative city with a worldwide top position in technology, design and knowledge.
+The 8th edition will take place from the 28th of November to the 2nd of December in the centre of Eindhoven; an innovative city with a worldwide top position in technology, design and knowledge.

 Founded in 2006 in London, UK, The Smalls Film Festival has been championing independent filmmaking and creative people for over a decade, making it an essential destination for filmmakers from across the globe.
-With a one-of-a-kind mix of fresh talent and Academy Award winners, our 16,000+ strong community of filmmakers come together once a year for the most dynamic, hustle-and-bustle week in the short film industry .
+With a one-of-a-kind mix of fresh talent and Academy Award winners, our 16,000+ strong community of filmmakers come together once a year for the most dynamic, hustle-and-bustle week in the short film industry.

-The Cinalfama Awards are given every two months in the live Cinalfama Awards Sessions, where the winners are announced and the best Feature Film and Short Film categories will be screened.
+The Cinalfama Awards are given every two months in the live Cinalfama Awards Sessions, where the winners are announced and the Best Feature Film and Short Film categories will be screened.
 The winning films in each of these sessions will automatically compete in the 2017 Cinalfama Annual Award Session, where all the best short film and feature film winners will be screened again.

 NovemberFestivalen is Sweden’s national arena for young filmmakers.
 The festival is a unique annual meeting place where film and audience can exchange experiences, reflect opinions and link new contacts across age and regional boundaries.

 Rural FilmFest El Edén de La Mancha is an International Short Film Festival.
 RFF is celebrating this year 2017 its fifth edition.
-They admit fiction, animation, documentary short and feature films, in which the theme can be related to rural world or not.
+They admit fiction, animation, documentary short and feature films, in which the theme can be related to a rural world or not.

 Craft Film Festival is the first festival in Barcelona that pays special tribute to self-produced films with limited external support.
 The boutique but diverse international program selected after an open call for full-length feature films offers on display works with high artistic qualities, catching stories, distinctive style and original approach to media.
 The festival jury is the audience and the award is given following a democratic public vote.

-Since the first CineFest in 2004 the Miskolc International Film Festival is on a very promising way to became a major Central European film event.
+Since the first CineFest in 2004 the Miskolc International Film Festival is on a very promising way to becoming a major Central European film event.
 Year by year, Jameson CineFest attracts thousands of movie fans and visitors from the whole world.
-The former industrial city of Northern Hungary, Miskolc, the third most populated city of the country, thanks to the significant innovations and careful restorations is one of the cultural, touristic and spa centers of Hungary.
+The former industrial city of Northern Hungary, Miskolc, the third most populated city of the country, thanks to the significant innovations and careful restorations is one of the cultural, touristic and spa centres of Hungary.
 The city’s old houses, streets and places were almost completely renovated.
-Miskolc and its surroundings has many architectural, artistic and historical sights, as Lillafured, the medieval castle of Diosgyor or the nearby beautiful Bukk Mountain.
+Miskolc and its surroundings have many architectural, artistic and historical sights, as Lillafured, the medieval castle of Diosgyor or the nearby beautiful Bukk Mountain.
 The breathtaking cave bath and spa in Miskolc-Tapolca is a really unique natural formation.

 International Festival DetectiveFEST was founded in 1999 with its main aim to promote detective fiction and support filmmakers encouraging the fight against corruption and terrorism.
-Since its inception, the festival has become unique event in the cultural and social life of Russia and ex-Soviet states, and has gained an international following.
+Since its inception, the festival has become a unique event in the cultural and social life of Russia and ex-Soviet states and has gained an international following.

 Russian Film Week is rooted in the belief that cultural endeavours build bridges between people and nations.
 Their goal is to create an international platform for showcasing all Russian themed films we can provide a place for cultural dialogue and mutual understanding.
 For the second year running, RFW selects the best contemporary films with a Russian theme, whether from Russia or based on Russian literature, events or people, and showcases these to British audiences all over the UK.